googlearchive/firebase-dart/README.md

 > Warning: At the moment, anybody can read and write to your database.
 You *usually* don't want to have this in your production apps.
 You can find more information on how to setup correct database rules in the official [Firebase documentation](https://firebase.google.com/docs/database/security/).

-### Storage tests
+### Storage tests and example

-Storage tests need to have **public rules** to be able to read and write to storage.
+Storage tests and example need to have **public rules** to be able to read and write to storage.
 Update your rules in Firebase console, `Storage/Rules` section to:

 ```
 service firebase.storage {